Consistency vs Intensity in Training: How to Balance Both

 Consistency tells the body that it’s worth adapting to

-This is why fitness built quickly often fades quickly, if the body does not see repeated, reliable signals, it does not reinforce adaptation.
+This is why fitness built quickly almost always fades quickly.
+If the body doesn't see repeated, reliable signals over weeks and months, it has no reason to permanently reinforce the adaptation, and the gain gets reabsorbed.
 The foundational concept of what tactical conditioning is explains why this relationship between signal and repetition sits at the center of how operational athletes structure their entire training approach.

 High-intensity training is powerful, but it also carries risk when applied too often: